evidentlyai/evidently/docs/book/installation/install-evidently.md

 That's it!
 A single run after the installation is enough.

 {% hint style="info" %}
-**Note**: if you **do not install nbextension**, you can still use Evidently.
-You can get the outputs as JSON, Python dictionary, or generate standalone HTML files to view in the browser.
+**Note**: you only require **nbextension** if you want to get visualization in Jupyter notebook.
+If you do not install it, you can still use Evidently.
+You can use Evidently Monitoring UI, or generate Reports and Test Suites as JSON, Python dictionary, or standalone HTML files to view in the browser.
 {% endhint %}

 {% hint style="info" %}